What to Do With Old Cell Phones

 Recyclemycellphone is one such site.
 The site also encourages interested visitors to help in setting up recycling programs within their community.

-For organizations, schools, and businesses ThinkRecycle offers a program with cash rewards.
+For organizations, schools, and businesses ThinkRecycle offers a program with cash rewards and is often used for fundraising efforts.

 If you want to donate old cell phones for charity, there are many programs available.
 Most cellular carriers, in fact, offer programs.